mozadeh/pronto/README.md

 This was a prototype app presented at UC Berkeley Play Conference Hackathon 2014 [https://www.facebook.com/playconference/](https://www.facebook.com/playconference/)

-The app won 1st prize + Audience prize at the hackathon
+Our product (Pronto) won 1st prize + Audience prize at the hackathon

 The team that won second place in Play 2014, Xendit, was accepted into Y-Combinator